-NIH requires all MWCCS investigators participating in this study, which is funded by NIH, to make their peer-reviewed final manuscripts available to other researchers and the public at the National Library of Medicine's (NLM) PubMed Central (PMC) within 12 months of the publication date.
-NIH expects investigators to submit an electronic copy of the final version of the manuscript accepted for publication.
-A separate submission is not necessary if the manuscript has been accepted by a journal that permits free access to PDFs within 12 months of publication.
-Click here for a list of these journals.
-To submit PDFs of articles, please visit the NIHMS system website.
+NIH requires all MWCCS investigators participating in this study, which is funded by NIH, to make their peer-reviewed or author accepted manuscripts (AAMs) available to other researchers and the public at the National Library of Medicine's (NLM) PubMed Central (PMC) by the date of the manuscript's publication.
+NIH expects investigators to submit an electronic copy of the author's accepted manuscript (AAM) immediately to PubMed Central upon acceptance for publication.
+A PubMed Central reference number (PMCID) is required to demonstrate policy compliance.
+Failure to provide evidence of compliance with the policy in an application, proposal or report is a violation of the terms and conditions of the NIH award.
+To submit an applicable paper to PubMed Central (PMC) in compliance with the NIH Public Access Policy, please visit the NIHMS system website.